College Search

 Students enrolled in this program take the following types of inclusive courses (with students who don't have disabilities): Typical college courses for audit

-More about course access: Every student takes 4 college classes per semester.
+More about course access: All students take 4 college classes, for audit, per semester.

 Students take courses that are only for students in this program: